AdolfCarr/Reto_Tecnico_Direccion-de-Sistemas-de-la-Secretaria-de-Administracion-del-Estado-de-Jalisco/front/README.md

 ### Frontend Workflow
 #### Registration:

-1. El usuario ingresa sus datos en el formulario de registro:
+1. The user enters their details in the registration form:

-   - El usuario proporciona información como nombre de usuario, contraseña, y cualquier otro dato requerido (por ejemplo, correo electrónico).
+   - The user provides information such as username, password, and any other required data (e.g., email).

-2. El frontend envía los datos al backend:
+2. The frontend sends the data to the backend:

-   - El formulario de registro llama al método register() del servicio AuthService.
+   - The registration form calls the register() method of the AuthService.

-   - Se realiza una solicitud HTTP POST al endpoint /users/register del backend.
+   - An HTTP POST request is sent to the /users/register endpoint of the backend.

-3. El backend procesa la solicitud de registro:
+3. The backend processes the registration request:

-   - El backend recibe los datos del usuario.
+   - The backend receives the user's data.

-   - Valida que los datos sean correctos (por ejemplo, que el nombre de usuario no esté en uso).
+   - It validates that the data is correct (e.g., checks if the username is already in use).

-   - Hashea la contraseña usando un algoritmo seguro (por ejemplo, bcrypt).
+   - It hashes the password using a secure algorithm (e.g., bcrypt).

-4. El backend almacena el usuario en la base de datos PostgreSQL:
+4. The backend stores the user in the PostgreSQL database:

-   - El backend ejecuta una consulta SQL para insertar el nuevo usuario en la tabla users de la base de datos PostgreSQL.
+   - The backend executes an SQL query to insert the new user into the users table of the PostgreSQL database.

-   - La contraseña se almacena en forma de hash, no en texto plano.
+   - The password is stored as a hash, not in plain text.

-5. El backend responde al frontend:
+5. The backend responds to the frontend:

-   - Si el registro es exitoso, el backend devuelve una respuesta de éxito (por ejemplo, un mensaje o un código de estado 201).
+   - If the registration is successful, the backend returns a success response (e.g., a message or a 201 status code).

-   - Si hay un error (por ejemplo, el nombre de usuario ya existe), el backend devuelve un mensaje de error.
+   - If there is an error (e.g., the username already exists), the backend returns an error message.

-6. El frontend maneja la respuesta:
+6. The frontend handles the response:

-   - Si el registro es exitoso, el frontend redirige al usuario a la página de login.
+   - If the registration is successful, the frontend redirects the user to the login page.

-   - Si hay un error, el frontend muestra un mensaje de error al usuario.
+   - If there is an error, the frontend displays an error message to the user.

 #### Login:

-1. El usuario ingresa sus credenciales:
+1. The user enters their credentials:

-   - El usuario escribe su nombre de usuario y contraseña en el formulario de login.
+   - The user types their username and password into the login form.

-2. El frontend envía las credenciales al backend:
+2. The frontend sends the credentials to the backend:

-   - El formulario de login llama al método login() del servicio AuthService.
+   - The login form calls the login() method of the AuthService.

-   - Se realiza una solicitud HTTP POST al endpoint /auth/login del backend.
+   - An HTTP POST request is sent to the /auth/login endpoint of the backend.

-3. El backend valida las credenciales:
+3. The backend validates the credentials:

-   - El backend verifica si el usuario existe y si la contraseña es correcta.
+   - The backend checks if the user exists and if the password is correct.

-   - Si las credenciales son válidas, el backend genera un token JWT (JSON Web Token) y lo devuelve al frontend.
+   - If the credentials are valid, the backend generates a JWT (JSON Web Token) and returns it to the frontend.

-4. El frontend almacena el token:
+4. The frontend stores the token:

-   - El frontend recibe el token y lo guarda en el localStorage o sessionStorage.
+   - The frontend receives the token and saves it in localStorage or sessionStorage.

-   - El token se usa para autenticar solicitudes futuras al backend.
+   - The token is used to authenticate future requests to the backend.

-5. El frontend redirige al usuario al dashboard:
+5. The frontend redirects the user to the dashboard:

-   - Después de un login exitoso, el usuario es redirigido a la página de dashboard (o cualquier otra ruta protegida).
+   - After a successful login, the user is redirected to the dashboard page (or any other protected route).

 #### Logout:

-1. El usuario hace clic en el botón de logout:
+1. The user clicks the logout button:

-   - El botón de logout llama al método logout() del servicio AuthService.
+   - The logout button calls the logout() method of the AuthService.

-2. El frontend elimina el token:
+2. The frontend deletes the token:

-   - El token se elimina del localStorage o sessionStorage.
+   - The token is removed from localStorage or sessionStorage.

-3. El frontend redirige al usuario a la página de login:
+3. The frontend redirects the user to the login page:

-   - Después de eliminar el token, el usuario es redirigido a la página de login.
+   - After deleting the token, the user is redirected to the login page.

-4. El backend invalida el token (opcional):
+4. The backend invalidates the token (optional):

-   - Si el backend tiene un sistema de invalidación de tokens, el frontend puede enviar una solicitud para invalidar el token actual.
+   - If the backend has a token invalidation system, the frontend can send a request to invalidate the current token.

 **Final Thoughts**

-- The user only needs to enter their plain text password during login.
+- The user only needs to enter their plain-text password during login.

 - The system handles password hashing and comparison automatically.